swaptacular/swpt_accounts/protocol.rst

    that the transfer MUST be dismissed.

 transfer_message : string
+   TODO:
    Contains notes from the sender.
 Can be any string that the sender wants the recipient to see.
 If the transfer is dismissed, this SHOULD be an empty string.

 transfer_flags : int32
+   TODO:
    Contains various flags that the recipient and the sender will be able to see.
 If the transfer is dismissed, the value of this field SHOULD be ``0``.

+After the prepared transfer has been finalized, implementations MUST send a `FinalizedTransfer` message.

 Outgoing messages